NIFK14036U The Food Industry: Structure and Economics

 - Define and describe some economic approaches in such a way as to be able to analyze the agri-food industry

-- Describe the structure of agri-food industries in Denmark, Europe and elsewhere
+- Describe the structure of agri-food industries in any country

-- Describe and analyze issues pertaining in the agri-food industry such as mergers, competitiveness, vertical linkages and contracts
+- Describe and analyze issues pertaining in the agri-food industry such as mergers, competitiveness, vertical linkages and globalization

 - Describe and analyze the special role of agri-food cooperatives and farm organizations

 - Describe and analyze strategies of agri-food companies

 - Describe the globalization processes of agri-food companies